 Urban Gardening Initiatives

-Some municipal programs promote rooftop gardens and community flower beds to increase green cover.
+Cities may support rooftop gardens and community planting programs to increase green spaces.

 Tools and Resources